-Connect - To connect to a wireless network using a specific profile, select the profile, and click Connect.
+Connect - To connect to a wireless network using a specific profile, select the profile, and click the Connect button.

-New - Click the New button to create a new profile.
+New - Click New to create a new profile.
 See the next section, "Creating a New Profile," for detailed instructions.

-Edit - Select the profile you want to change, and then click the Edit button.
+Edit - Select the profile you want to change, and then click Edit.

-Import - Click the Import button to import a profile that has been saved in another location.
+Import - Click Import to import a profile that has been saved in another location.
 Select the appropriate file, and click the Open button.

-Export - Select the profile you want to save in a different location, and click the Export button.
+Export - Select the profile you want to save in a different location, and click Export.
 Direct Windows to the appropriate folder, and click the Save button.